High Availability Best Practices

 CloudCenter does not support cross-region configuration for CCO HA.

-- Install 3 VMs to support a 3-node MongoDB cluster: CCO_PRIMARY, CCO_SECONDARY, and CCO_TERTIARY.
+- Three VMs to support a 3-node MongoDB cluster:

-- Run the configuration wizard on the CCM_PRIMARY.
+- CCO_PRIMARY (run the CCO configuration wizard on the CCO_PRIMARY.)

 Prerequisites before you begin the AMQP HA configuration:

-- Configured the CCO server to read the AMQP server's IP address – after setting up a load balancer on top of a RabbitMQ cluster.
+Configure the CCO server to read the AMQP LB's IP address – after setting up a load balancer on top of a RabbitMQ cluster.